2009–10 Air Force Falcons men's basketball team

-The 2009–10 Air Force Falcons men's basketball team represented at the Air Force Academy.
-Led by third year coach coached Jeff Reynolds.
-They played their home games at the Clune Arena on at the Air Force Academy's main campus in Colorado Springs, Colorado and are a member of the Mountain West Conference.
-They finished the season 10–21, 1–15 in Mountain West play.
+The 2009–10 Air Force Falcons men's basketball team represented the United States Air Force Academy in the 2009–10 NCAA Division I men's basketball season.
+Led by third-year coach coach Jeff Reynolds, the Falcons played their home games at Clune Arena on at the Air Force Academy's main campus in Colorado Springs, Colorado.
+They finished the season 10–21, with a 1–15 record in Mountain West play, finishing in last place.
 The Falcons lost in the quarterfinals of the 2010 Mountain West tournament to UNLV.
-They were not invited to a post season tournament.